Hi, My name is Bill. I’m an alcoholic, addict and codependent. My sobriety date is September 14th, 1989.

 In short: Been there, done that.

-Finally I determined to get the links out where they could be found.
-You can find them under the tab “Articles” at the top of the page, arranged according to Early Recovery, Family and Friends, and so forth.
+Finally I determined to get the links out where they could be found and What…Me Sober? was the result.
+You can find them under “Articles” in the sidebar, arranged according to Early Recovery, Family and Friends, and so forth.
 I’ll be adding to them from time to time, so check back occasionally.

-As for me personally, I’m married to another recovering drunk who works in the field.
-I have two daughters, a granddaughter, two black cats, too small a retirement fund, and too many years under my belt — but considering that I should have been dead twenty or so years ago, who’s complaining?
+As for me, I’m married to another recovering drunk who works in the field.
+I have two daughters, two great sons-in-law, two grandkids, two black cats, too small a retirement fund, and too many years under my belt — but considering that I should have been dead thirty or so years ago, who’s complaining?
 There’s only one cure for old age, far as I know, and I ain’t buyin’.

 I am agnostic by nature, in the literal sense (I don’t know, and neither do you), and try to follow the Middle Way by preference — if rather unskillfully.